 Institute of Linguists Educational Trust (IoLET) Diploma in Translation [MODULE 3] CPD

 This continuing professional development (CPD) course in practical translation prepares you for the Institute of Linguists Educational Trust (IoLET) Diploma in Translation examination.
-It consists of three modules that can be taken in any order (subject to availability of places in individual language groups).
+The course consists of three free-standing practical translation modules that can be taken in any order (subject to availability of places in individual language groups).

-This module consists of 6 assignments (past papers from the IoLET Examination) and two 30-minute telephone or email tutorials.
-The modules follow the pattern of the IoLET's examination.
+Module 3 is intended primarily for those who have registered to sit the exam in January 2014.
+It consists of 6 assignments (past papers from the Institute of Linguists' Diploma in Translation examination) and two 30-minute telephone, Skype or email tutorials.
+The modules follow the pattern of the examination.

 The IoLET's Diploma in Translation is a professional qualification intended for those who, having reached a level of linguistic competence at least equivalent to a good Honours degree, wish to embark on a career in professional translation.

 Successful candidates are entitled to use the designation 'Dip Trans' and may be eligible to apply for full membership of the Chartered Institute of Linguists (CIoL).